 When I say I saw it, I of course mean that I saw the first twenty or so minutes of it, after which I could take no more and had to depart.
 The ghost of this particular story particularly enjoyed sneaking up on her victims and surprising them with her "I'm a slowly disintegrating corpse" face, and with what were clearly too many remaining victims still waiting for their turn, I opted for the better part of valor and ran like a frightened little kid rather than see it happen even one more time.
 Hours later, I was still loath to be left alone in a room, and was none too happy with the fact that, as we were on vacation in a house with too few guest beds, I had to sleep on the floor that night.
 There was no way to safely keep watch on the underside of the bed without leaving my back turned to the indescribably hideous things that were surely creeping from beneath the dresser.
 Because of this, I retained a pervasive terror of skeletons and images of dead bodies that persisted until I finally saw Sam Raimi's Army of Darkness, which effectively rewrote my paradigm to the more agreeable "dead people are stupid" viewpoint.

 Of course, I felt like a snivelling coward, and in the bright light of day, I periodically told myself that at some point I'd sit through the whole film and face it down.
 At night, naturally, this inclination fell sharply away as I lay in bed simultaneously trying to and trying not to picture the ghost's face, (which my mind had all but blotted out) in that stupid masochistic way that people try to scare themselves so they can lie there in the dark feeling awful for no good reason.
-Humans would be perfectly willing to run up to the gates of Hell itself, provided it really existed, to bang on them and yell, "I ain't scared of you!" before running away again.
+If there were a Hell, and we knew how to find it, there would be people running up to the gates to bang on them and yell, "I ain't scared of you!" before running away again.
 So it transpired that when I was twenty-eight, I happened to catch the film on cable one night, and resolved to sit through it at last.

 Seventeen years changes the way you see things.
 This time, I was not so concentrated on the hideous appearance of the ghost as I was on how especially bad the subsequent bluescreen shot was.
 I'd never seen the bad bluescreen shot before, because I'd still been hiding my peepers the first time.
 By the end, I was convinced of two things: that I was no longer as easily scared, but that I'd been perfectly justified, and perhaps even wise, to have bailed when I did on the previous viewing, because it did in fact get worse.
 It also had a fair amount of sex and nudity, which would've embarrassed the crap out of me to see with my mom sitting right beside me.